Tetsuya3850/CS-Terminology/README.md

 ### Cookie
 Cookie is a small piece of data that a server sends to the user's web browser.
 The browser may store it and send it back with the next request to the same server.
 It remembers stateful information for the stateless HTTP protocol.
 Cookies are mainly used for session management (logins, shopping carts, game scores), personalization(user preferences and themes), and tracking(recording and analyzing user behavior).

+### UDP

+User datagram protocol (UDP)

+UDP is connectionless.
+Datagrams (analogous to packets) are guaranteed only at the datagram level.
+Datagrams might reach their destination out of order or not at all.
+UDP does not support congestion control.
+Without the guarantees that TCP support, UDP is generally more efficient.

+UDP can broadcast, sending datagrams to all devices on the subnet.
+This is useful with DHCP because the client has not yet received an IP address, thus preventing a way for TCP to stream without the IP address.

+UDP is less reliable but works well in real time use cases such as VoIP, video chat, streaming, and realtime multiplayer games.

+Use UDP over TCP when:

+You need the lowest latency
+Late data is worse than loss of data
+You want to implement your own error correction

 ### Bandwidth Latency